turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Step 9: Query for tags

-Guardrails inserts a GraphQL query for bucket tags in the `Input` pane.
-The result, in the `Output` pane, shows there are no tags on the bucket.
+Guardrails inserts a GraphQL query for bucket tags in the **Input** pane.
+The result, in the **Output** pane, shows there are no tags on the bucket.

 <p><img alt="snippet-active" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/snippet-active.png"/></p>

-## Step 9: Add the Jinja2 template
+## Step 10: Add the Jinja2 template

 Now copy this template code: